 The examination may be written in part, and may be subdivided into parts or given all at one time at the discretion of the options concerned.
-The student must submit this notification for not less than two weeks before the date of the examination.
+The student must complete the exam notification not less than two weeks before the date of the examination.
 An examination committee should consist of a minimum of four voting members, three of whom must be Caltech faculty.
 Exceptions to this rule must be approved by the dean of graduate studies in advance of the defense.

 Thesis.
 The candidate is to provide a draft copy of his or her completed thesis to the members of the examining committee at least two weeks before the final oral examination.
-The date of the examination and the composition of the examining committee will not be approved by the dean of graduate studies until the thesis is submitted in completed form, i.e., ready for review by the dean, the members of the examining committee, and the Graduate
+The date of the examination and the composition of the examining committee will not be approved by the dean of graduate studies until the thesis is submitted in completed form, i.e., ready for review by the dean, the members of the examining committee, and the Graduate Office proofreader.

-Studies Office proofreader.
 Registration is required for the term in which the thesis defense is undertaken, but is not normally allowed beyond the last date of the term.
 Approval of the dean of graduate studies is required for any student seeking to enroll for subsequent terms following the thesis defense.
-A student may petition the dean of graduate studies for reduced tuition charges if the student supplies a copy of the thesis, schedules the examination, and submits the necessary petitions for the Ph.D. examination prior to 5:00 p.m. on the third Friday of the term in which the examination will be taken.
+A student not receiving Caltech funding, may petition the dean of graduate studies for reduced tuition charges if the student supplies a copy of the thesis, schedules the examination, and schedules the Ph.D. examination prior to the third Friday of the term in which the examination will be taken.

-The last date for submission of the final, corrected thesis to the dean of graduate studies is the fifth week of the succeeding term if the candidate defended his or her thesis during the previous summer or the first or second terms; or two weeks before the degree is to be conferred if the candidate defended his or her thesis during the month of May.
+The last date to upload the final, corrected thesis is the fifth week of the succeeding term if the candidate defended his or her thesis during the previous summer or the first or second terms; or two weeks before the degree is to be conferred if the candidate defended his or her thesis during the month of May.
 It is required that all doctoral candidates submit an electronic copy of their dissertation, which the Caltech Library System will then archive and make available online, as part of the Networked Digital Library of Theses and Dissertations (NDLTD), an international organization that allows researchers to globally search a database of electronic theses and dissertations.
 For special option regulations concerning theses, see specific graduate options.